 Pacific Salmon Treaty (PST)

-The PST was originally ratified in 1985 to prevent overfishing improve the management of five shared salmon stocks between the United States and Canada.
-It is an example of the successful multi-stakeholder engagement and re-negotiation of a bilateral bilateral conservation and harvest sharing agreement following conflict over the total number of fish originating in one country ‘intercepted’ by the other.
+The PST was originally ratified in 1985 after a shift in distribution of five shared salmon stocks caused conflict between Canada and the United States over the total number of fish originating in one country ‘intercepted’ by the other.
+It is an example of a successful multi-stakeholder engagement and re-negotiation of a bilateral agreement to prevent overfishing and improve the management of shared resources.
 Among other provisions, the 1999 re-negotiated Treaty included the establishment of the Northern and Southern Restoration and Enhancement funds aimed at supporting healthy salmon populations in freshwater and marine environments.
-The 2018 recommended agreement - unanimously supported by the Alaska treaty team - includes additional funding for Treaty implementation, provisions to ensure science-based management, and renewed commitments from both Parties to support the conservation of salmon stocks (including chinook harvest share reductions) while providing sustainable harvest opportunities for indigenous communities, as well as commercial and recreational fishers in both countries.
+The 2018 recommended agreement includes additional funding for implementation, provisions to ensure science-based management, and renewed commitments from both Parties to support the conservation of salmon stocks while providing sustainable harvest opportunities for indigenous communities, as well as commercial and recreational fishers in both countries.